-Our Board is responsible for planning for succession to the position of CEO as well as other senior management positions.
+Our Board is responsible for succession planning for the position of CEO as well as other senior management positions.
 Our Board works together with the CEO to review annual assessments of senior management and other persons considered potential successors to certain senior management positions.